-IV · Rights
+IV) Rights

-A right is a title or an interest in something or privileges recognized by law.
-It can also be a claim recognized and delimited by law to secure a claim or, 'rights' can also be seen as an aggregate of the capacities, powers, liberties, and privileges by which a claim is secured.
+A right is a title or an interest in something or privilege recognized by law.
+It can also be a claim recognized and delimited by law to secure a claim. , 'Rights' can also be seen as an aggregate of the capacities, powers, liberties, and privileges by which a claim is secured.

-V. Human Rights
+V) Human Rights

 These are inherent rights that human beings possess by their humanity.
 Examples include the right to life, right to education, and right to a fair hearing and fair trial.
-Human rights are moral claims made by humans in society and are universal, inalienable. inherent, and legally protected.
-Dr. Sone Patience, HOD-CommonLaw-University Buea-Cameroon 'human states that rights are common to all humans all over the world; they cannot be taken away by will and are protected by laws both at the international and national scenes, respectively'.
+Human rights are moral claims made by humans in society and are universal, inalienable, inherent, and legally protected.
+Dr. Sone Patience, HOD-Common Law-University of Buea - Cameroon states that, 'human rights are common to all humans all over the world; they cannot be taken away by will and are protected by laws both at the international and national scenes, respectively'.

-VI.
-Human rights Defenders
+VI) Human Rights Defenders

-A human rights defender (HRD) as per Article 5 of the Declaration of HRDs. states that 'anyone, professional example, UN officials, NGO's professionals, lawyers, journalists) and non-professional (e.g. activists, scholars, leaders of social organizations, indigenous volunteers, etc.) who works for the promotion and protection of human rights or who carries out human rights activities even on an occasional basis, is considered to be a human right defender.
+A human rights defender (HRD) as per Article 5 of the Declaration of Human Rights Defenders states that 'anyone, professional (for example, UN officials, NGO's professionals, lawyers, journalists) and non-professional (e.g. activists, scholars, leaders of social organizations, indigenous leaders, volunteers, etc.) who works for the promotion and protection of human rights or who carries out human rights activities even on an occasional basis is considered to be a human rights defender'.

-The categorization of Human Rights Defenders can be group a person or of persons working promote human rights, ranging from an inter-governmental organizations based in the world's largest cities individuals within their local communities.
+The categorization of Human Rights Defenders can be a person or group of persons working to promote human rights, ranging from an inter- governmental organizations based in the world's largest cities to individuals within their local communities.
 Defenders can be of any gender, of varying ages, from any race, and all sorts of profession or religious background.
-It is important to note that HRDs are not only found within NGOs and INGOs but in some instances, could be government officials, civil servants, journalists, lawyers, trade unionists, students, police officers, members of the private sector.
+It is important to note that HRDs are not only found within NGOs and INGOs but in some instances, could be government officials, civil servants, journalists, lawyers, Trade unionists, students, police officers, or members of the private sector.
 The most obvious HRDs are those whose daily work involves the promotion and protection of human rights, for example, human rights lawyers, journalists, civil society activists, state agencies, human rights commissions, etc.

-VII• Trial
+VII) Trial

-This is the judicial examination and determination of facts and legal issues arising between parties into a civil or criminal case.
+This is the judicial examination and determination off acts and legal issues arising between parties into a civil or criminal case.
 It can also be the coming together of parties to a dispute to present information (in the form of evidence) in a tribunal or a formal setting with the authority to adjudicate claims or disputes.

-VIII• Fair Trial
+VIII) Fair Trial

-This is a court (legal) proceedings conducted fairly, justly and with procedural regularity by an impartial judge and in which, based on evidence and rule of law pronounces an impartial verdict.
+This is relates to a court (legal) proceeding conducted fairly, justly and with procedural regularity by an impartial judge or adjudicator and in which, based on evidence and rule of law pronounces an impartial verdict.

-IX • The Rule of Law
+IX) The Rule of Law

-The rule of law is the durable mechanisms, processes, practices, institutions, norms, and community commitments that support equality all citizens before the law, transparency, and accountability; secures a non-arbitrary form of government and more generally prevents the arbitrary use of power.
+The rule of law is the durable mechanisms, processes, practices, institutions, norms, and community commitments that support equality of all citizens before the law, transparency, and accountability; secures a non-arbitrary form of government and more generally prevents the arbitrary use of power.

-X • Manual
+X) Manual

-is Α manual a handwritten or typed document that may be produced for the purpose of introducing, inter alia, information data in relation or in connection or to knowledge organization intends to disseminate to the public affiliated or groups regarding particular topic in a particular of field activity.
+A manual is a hand written or typed document that may be produced for the purpose of introducing, inter alia, information or data in relation or in connection to knowledge an organization intends to disseminate to the public or affiliated groups regarding a particular topic in a particular field of activity.